Cyclic Vomiting Syndrome (CVS) Is a Rare Disease in Adults and Children - Parents May Want to Read Our Story

 What Is Cyclic Vomiting Syndrome?

 Cyclic Vomiting Syndrome, also known as CVS, is a health condition where the body recurrently has severe vomiting for no apparent cause.
 These episodes can last from several hours, to several days.
 Cyclic vomiting is a rare childhood health condition.
-CVS is so hard to diagnose as a child with CVS will look healthy as can be in between episodes.
-CVS is sporadic and un-predictable.
+The disease is hard to diagnose as a patient will look healthy as can be in between episodes and is sporadic and un-predictable.

 When you watch your child go through a CVS attack, it's heart wrenching.
 I wrote this to help someone else who may have a child that has this disease or maybe a mother who can't get any answers to their child symptoms.
 Trying to diagnose this condition, took almost 17 years.
 It's rare, but not that so uncommon.
 Watching your child suffer is the worst thing on a parent.
 It's especially tiring when you are fighting with Dr.s and they can't seem to get it diagnosed because it is a rare disease.
 Let me tell you first hand, this was horrible to watch my son grow up this way.